Work on *what* to change, not just managing change

 Stop making sense?

 Despite the pitfalls outlined above, we are sense-making animals and I wouldn’t want it any other way.
-Stay realistic about your limitations to predict future outcomes, and take your time moving through divergent & Groan Zone process, and you’ll avoid the dangers of our drive to make sense.
+Stay realistic about your limitations to predict future outcomes, and take your time moving through the divergent & Groan Zone processes, and you’ll avoid the dangers of our drive to make sense.

 Mostly.